Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 What is ModSecurity anyway?

-ModSecurity is an open-source WAF (Web Application Firewall) engine owned by OWASP that protects websites provided using various CMS from attacks.
+ModSecurity isan open-source Web Application Firewall (WAF) engine owned by OWASPthat protects websites and other content provided using various CMSs from attacks.

 It is used in combination with a rule set (similar to a definition file) called CRS rules, and is compatible with major CMS such as WordPress and Drupal, as well as middleware such as Apache, Nginx, and IIS.
 After installation, it can be used with a little configuration, so it can be easily introduced in a standalone environment